gohugoio/hugo/content/templates/partials.md

 toc: true
 ---

-In practice, splitting out reusable template portions into **partial templates** to be included anywhere help keep your templating DRY.

 ## Partial Template Lookup Order

 Partial templates---like [single page templates][singletemps] and [list page templates][listtemps]---have a specific [lookup order][].
 However, partials are simpler in that Hugo will only check in two places: